schotanp/climate-change-fall2022/assignment-instructions/a2-climate-data.md

 	- Not typically used in publications.
 In presentations, you would typically use a title at the top of the slide, but not on the figure.

 ## 8. Calculating Anomalies
 A temperature anomaly is a departure of a measured value from a reference or long-term average temperature.
 It can be calculated on many different timescales (day, week, year, decade, etc.) and is useful for visualizing trends and deviation from a mean value.
-Temperature anomalies are commonly used to convey information related to climate change
+Temperature anomalies are used commonly to convey information related to climate change, as removing the mean values makes it easier to compare between different regions and periods.

-Temperature anomalies are a common measure in climate science, as it makes it easier

 <img src="Slide1.png" alt="Line graph of measured temperature values and bar graph of temperature presented as an anomaly" width="700" style="border: 1px solid darkgrey">

 <img src="Slide2.png" alt="Bar graph of temperature presented as an anomaly and line graph of temperature presented as an anomaly" width="700" style="border: 1px solid darkgrey">

+### How to calculate anomaly
+When analyzing climate time series, anomalies are usually created by selecting a base reference period of at least 30 years and removing its average value from the rest of the series.
+For the purposes of our analyses, we will use 1951 - 1980 as the reference period.

+The following slide illustrates how to calculate an anomaly from your station time series:
+1. Begin with actual values
+1. Identify a reference period (1951 - 1980 for our purposes)
+1. Calculate the reference period mean (ignoring missing values)
+1. Subtract the reference period mean from actual values

 <img src="Slide3.png" alt="Line graph demonstrating how to create an anomaly" width="700" style="border: 1px solid darkgrey">